Shoes for Kids with Spina Bifida – Supportive and Deep to Accommodate Your Child’s Orthoses!

-If you have a child that is dealing with Spina Bifida, you must find a pair of shoes to support and protect your kids’ feet and the spine from injury as well.
+If you have a child that is dealing with Spina Bifida, you must find a pair of shoes to support and protect your kids’ feet and spine from injury as well.

 Let me show you what a difference the correct pair of shoes can make in improving your child’s overall posture, which starts from their feet.

 The picture below shows a child wearing a pair of unsupportive shoes.
 Do you notice how the feet are turning inwards?
-This child might be flat footed, have rolled ankles, low muscle tone, or might have a weak calf muscle.
+This child might be flat-footed, have rolled ankles, low muscle tone, or might have a weak calf muscle.

-Now let’s take a look at picture of the same child wearing a pair of supportive shoes.
-Do you notice how much straighter the child’s feet look?
+Now let’s take a look at a picture of the same child wearing a pair of supportive shoes.
+Do you notice how straighter the child’s feet look?
 This will improve your child’s overall posture and allow your child to walk and run straighter.

 Your physical therapist will work with your children and show you exercises to improve your child’s strength, flexibility, and movement.
-Children with Spina Bifida can develop blisters, calluses, and sores on their feet and ankles, but they won’t be able to tell their parents because they might not be able to feel certain parts of their body.
+Children with Spina Bifida can develop blisters, calluses, and sores on their feet and ankles, but they won’t be able to tell their parents because they might not be able to feel certain parts of their bodies.
 This is the reason why you must always check your kids’ feet periodically.

-The best way to prevent these foot conditions from happening is by providing your child with the correct pair of orthotics, shoes and socks.
+The best way to prevent these foot conditions from happening is by providing your child with the correct pair of orthotics, shoes, and socks.

 Your pediatrician or physical therapist will determine how much stability your child needs.
-Some children don’t need any orthotic intervention, but when children are trying to stand on their own and their lower limbs are not supporting them well, then they will need to be fitted for an orthotic to provide them with extra strength.
+Some children don’t need any orthotic intervention, but when children are trying to stand on their own and their lower limbs are not supporting them well, then they need to be fitted for an orthotic to provide them with extra strength.

-Who knew that buying shoes for your kids could be such an emotional experience!
+Who knew that buying shoes for your kids could be such an emotional experience!?

 Shoes for Spina Bifida – The 5 Most Important Features!

-Let me show you the difference between a deep pair of shoes and one that is shallow.
-For better visualization purposes, there is an orthotic fitted in both of the shoes below:
+Let me show you the difference between a pair of shoes that provides extra depth versus one that doesn’t.
+For better visualization purposes, there is an orthotic fitted inside the shoes.
+Do you notice how the orthotic is sitting much deeper in the New Balance shoe (image on the right) compared to the See Kai Run one (image on the left)?

-Whether your child is able to walk or in a wheelchair, protecting your child’s feet is very important, especially if they have nerve damage.
+Whether your child can walk or needs to use a wheelchair, protecting your child’s feet is very important, especially if they have nerve damage.

-Now that you know what features your kids’ shoes must provide in order to provide good support to your kids’ feet and accommodate an orthotic, you are ready to take a look at a selection of the best shoes for kids with Spina Bifida.
+Now that you know what features your kids’ shoes must provide to provide good support to your kids’ feet and accommodate an orthotic, you are ready to take a look at a selection of the best shoes for kids with Spina Bifida.

-The Best Shoes for Kids with Spina Bifida ⭐⭐⭐⭐⭐
+The Best Shoes for Kids with Spina Bifida

 I want to remind parents that walking is only one method for their kids of getting around.
 The most important factor is that your child becomes as independent as possible, no matter what method of mobility is used.

-Please do not hesitate to contact me if you are having trouble finding a particular shoe style to accommodate your child’s foot condition or particular foot shape, it’s highly likely that I have fitted it before and I will help you find it.
+Please do not hesitate to contact me if you are having trouble finding a particular shoe to accommodate your child’s foot condition or particular foot shape, it’s highly likely that I have fitted it before and I will help you find it.